Globally coupled Anosov diffeomorphisms: Statistical properties: Introduction

 Starting with the paper \cite{BKL}, there has been a growing interest in developing anisotropic Banach spaces and spectral properties of transfer operators associated with hyperbolic dynamical systems.
 The books \cite{Ba, DKL21} provide an extensive account of the topic.

-Recently, a new family of anisotropic Banach spaces was introduced in \cite{BL21} that not only are amenable to perturbations of the dynamics\footnote{See the earlier work of \cite{GL, GL1, BT, DZ15} where Banach spaces that are amenable to perturbations of the dynamics were also constructed.}, but for which the weak norms `behave' like $L^1$ and the strong norms `behave' like BV, the space of functions of bounded variations (\cite[Remark 2.15]{BL21} for more details).
+Recently, a new family of anisotropic Banach spaces was introduced in \cite{BL21} which are not only amenable to perturbations of the dynamics\footnote{See the earlier work of \cite{GL, GL1, BT, DZ15} where Banach spaces that are amenable to perturbations of the dynamics were also constructed.
+See also \cite{GaL} for Banach spaces amenable to perturbations, although limited to skew products.
+Similarly to the present case, the Banach spaces of \cite{GaL} also resemble $L^1$ and $BV$.}, but for which the weak norms `behave' like $L^1$ and the strong norms `behave' like BV, the space of functions of bounded variations (\cite[Remark 2.15]{BL21} for more details).
 These properties significantly simplify the study of the long-term behavior of the iterates of transfer operators associated with the globally coupled Anosov systems both for finite systems and in the mean field limit.
 Indeed, these spaces allow to define a \emph{simple} invariant set of distributions under the action of the associated transfer operator (see \eqref{eq:bk}), where an invariant state of the system is proven to exist.

 Yet, to prove finer statistical properties of globally coupled Anosov maps, we must introduce a higher order version of the spaces in \cite{BL21} (see \eqref{eq:highernorms}).
 An important feature of this new space is that the transfer operator associated with the globally coupled system admits exponential memory loss with respect to its \emph{weak norm}.
 Using this information we prove the uniqueness of the invariant state, $h_\eps$, exponential convergence to equilibrium and that the map $\eps\mapsto h_\eps$ is Lipschitz continuous (see Theorem \ref{thm:unifix} below).
 This information allows proving that such measure is the \emph{unique physical measure} of the system (see Theorem \ref{thm:main0}).